Want to get started making stuff at the DIG? Read on.

 Come hang out!

 Once you have developed your confidence and competence with a tool, you can get certified to use the tool on your own.
 Stop by during staffed hours to demonstrate to a member of our team that you know how to use a tool.
 The staff member will mark you as "certified" if you successfully demonstrate your competence with a tool.
-We are handing out nifty badges for each tool you get certified in.
+We have nifty badges for each tool you get certified in.
 Collect them all!

 Come to workshops and other fun events.
 Check here for projects we have run in the past.
 Check here for new events, workshops and projects to join in on.